 - Roller extension pole (I like the cheap ones better than the fancy ones.)

 - Paint brushes – (this brush is so good for getting into tight spots!)

-You will need a stretch of 3-4 days without rain for best results.
+You will need a stretch of 3-4 days without rain for the best results.

 As with any DIY project, prep work is key.
 It’s very important to start with a clean surface.

-Note: we had also removed the railing to replace with a more modern deck railing.
+Note: we had also removed the railing to replace it with a more modern deck railing.